asdfMaciej/kaszkowiak.org/content/blog/ekstrakcja-tekstu-z-pdf/index.md

 It's possible to train tesseract to recognize handwriting. [...]
 But don't expect very good results.
 Academics have typically gotten accuracy results topping out about 90%.
 Here are a couple references for words and numbers.
 So if your use case can deal with at least 1/10 errors, this might work for you.
 {{</quote>}}

-Input powinien być także możliwie pozbawiony zanieczyszczeń (które mogą wystąpić przy przykładowo skanowanych dokumentach), aby Tesseract uzyskał optymalne wyniki.
-Jako output nie otrzymamy ustrukturyzowanego tekstu - Tesseract nie wydobędzie nam struktury dokumentu, czyli chociażby nagłówków.
+Input powinien być możliwie pozbawiony zanieczyszczeń (które mogą wystąpić przy przykładowo skanowanych dokumentach), aby Tesseract uzyskał optymalne wyniki.
+Jako output uzyskujemy plain text - Tesseract nie wydobędzie nam struktury dokumentu, czyli chociażby nagłówków.

 Tesseract jest objęty licencją Apache 2.0, co umożliwia zarówno zastosowania komercyjne jak i hobbystyczne.